emrw2/emrw2/README.md

-- 👋 Hi, I’m @emrw2
+- 👋 Hi, I’m emre
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, asp.net, c#
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, asp.net, c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - I'm a University student